rosati-tom/SLFV/README.md

 # SLFV

-We silmulate the spatial Lambda-Fleming-Viot-Model.
+We silmulate the spatial Lambda-Fleming-Viot model.

 This is a half discrete and half continuous model which describes two competing species distributed in the 2D plane (or any other dimensions).
 Then reproduction events take place according to a Poisson point process and involve balls of fixed radius.